-Risk Management - ISM is exposed to various risks of loss related to property loss, torts, errors and omissions, and employee injuries.
+Risk Management - INvestEd is exposed to various risks of loss related to property loss, torts, errors and omissions, cyber risk and employee injuries.
 Coverage for these various risks of loss is obtained through commercial insurance.
 There has been no significant reduction in insurance coverage from the prior year for all categories of risk.
-Commercial insurance is purchased in an amount that is sufficient to cover ISM's risk of loss.
-ISM will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.
+Commercial insurance is purchased in an amount that is sufficient to cover INvestEd's risk of loss.
+INvestEd will record an estimated loss from a claim as an expense and a liability if it meets the following requirements: (1) information available indicates that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and (2) the amount of the loss can be reasonably estimated.

-Operating Revenues and Expenses - Debt and loan issuances are the principal source of the funds.
-ISM derives revenue from investments, servicing fee income, interest earned on student loans, the U.S. Secretary of Education, and gains (losses) from the sale of student loans.
-ISM's expenses primarily consist of interest on debt arrangements and loan servicing and administration.
+Operating Revenues and Expenses - The managed investment portfolio and loan issuances are the principal source of the funds.
+INvestEd derives revenue from investments, servicing fee income, interest earned on student loans, the U.S. Secretary of Education, and gains (losses) from the sale of student loans.
+INvestEd's expenses primarily consist of interest on debt arrangements and loan servicing and administration.

-Income Taxes - ISM is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
+Income Taxes - INvestEd is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Therefore, no provision or liability for income taxes has been included in the financial statements.
-In addition, ISM has been determined by the Internal Revenue Service not to be a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
-Additionally, ISM meets the criteria required for classification as an affiliate of a government unit, and therefore, is not required to file federal or state information returns.
+In addition, INvestEd has been determined by the Internal Revenue Service not to be a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
+Additionally, INvestEd meets the criteria required for classification as an affiliate of a government unit, and therefore, is not required to file federal or state information returns.